-- the asset base of the Group, or

-- the revenue derived by the Group, or

-- any other event the Company deems the Trustees may have an interest in,
+- the asset base of the Group, or - any other event the Company deems the Trustees may have an interest in, iv.
+A draft Statement of Corporate Intent will be delivered to the Group's Shareholder within one month of the end of each financial year.